Ireland Company Restoration

 The Registrar will furnish a letter of no objection to an application pursuant to section 739(1) to restore a company to the register, subject to compliance with the following:

 A restoration order made by the Court will not have effect unless all outstanding returns, including financial statements, are delivered to the CRO within the period specified in the court order.
-A certified copy of the court order must be filed within 28 days after the date of perfection of the order.
-In the event that it is not complied with within the period specified, the company will remain dissolved.
+A certified copy of the court order must be filed within 28 days after the date of the order.

-Following the lodgment of the court order in the CRO, the company’s designation is changed from “Dissolved” to “Normal”, effective from the date of receipt of the court order in CRO.
+Following the lodgement of the court order in the CRO, the company’s designation is changed from Dissolved to Normal, effective from the date of receipt of the court order in CRO.